Back Pain

 Chronic low back pain is common, affecting at least 20-30% of adults.
 Causes range widely, including arthritis, spinal instability (including spondylolisthesis), degenerative disc disease, lumbar stenosis, vertebral fractures, failed back syndrome, sacroiliac joint disease, spinal tumors, and others.

 For most patients, initial treatment should include non-invasive measures such as physical therapy and non-steroidal anti-inflammatories (i.e. NSAIDS like ibuprofen or naproxen).
-Some patients find relief with other therapies, including massage, yoga, bracing, and acupuncture.
+Some patients find relief with other therapies, including massage, yoga, and acupuncture.
 For those with bothersome pain despite these measures, I may recommend referral to a pain specialist for epidural steroid injections or radiofrequency ablations.
 In general, surgery is only considered after patients have not found lasting relief with the above interventions.

 If surgery is needed, my philosophy is to select the least invasive option needed to address your pain.
 The appropriate type of surgery will depend on factors including your X-ray and MRI findings, medical history, and, importantly, the source of your pain.